google/citest/README.md

-aws_testing | Specializations and extensions to support testing on Amazon Web Services (AWS) gcp_testing | Specializations and extensions to support testing on Google Cloud Platform (GCP) openstack_testing | Specializations and extensions to support testing on OpenStack tests | Tests for this package
+aws_testing | Specializations and extensions to support testing on Amazon Web Services (AWS) gcp_testing | Specializations and extensions to support testing on Google Cloud Platform (GCP) openstack_testing | Specializations and extensions to support testing on OpenStack azure_testing | Specializations and extensions to support testing on Microsoft Azure (AZ) tests | Tests for this package